 Located: Mile 13

 The parking lot and rest area are at mile 13.
-The trail head begins at the parking lot.
+The trailhead begins at the parking lot.
 This is the best area to see Mt.
 Denali.
 It has to be a very clear day to get a good view.
 This trail is a circular path.
-There are signs located along the path with some historical insight to the area.
+There are signs located along the path with some historical insight into the area.
 You can also veer off the path and explore a little more.

 Miles: 2 miles round trip